fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/python-models.md

 ## Under the hood

-When running `fal flow run --experimental-models`, `fal` will automatically generate an [ephemeral dbt model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations/#ephemeral) for each Python model.
+When running `fal flow run`, `fal` will automatically generate an [ephemeral dbt model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations/#ephemeral) for each Python model.
 This is done in order to let `dbt` know about the existence of the Python model.
 This enables some nice properties such as Python models being available in `dbt` docs, and the ability to refer to Python models from other dbt models by using [`ref`](../../Reference/variables-and-functions.md#ref-function).

 > ❗️ NOTE: Generated files should be committed to your repository.